Non-Profit Reference Guide

 Robert’s Rules of Order

-Robert's Rules of Order, often simply referred to as Robert's Rules, is a manual of parliamentary procedure by U.S. Army officer Henry Martyn Robert.
-"The object of Rules of Order is to assist an assembly to accomplish the work for which it was designed.
-Robert's Rules is the most widely used manual of parliamentary procedure in the United States.
-It governs the meetings of a diverse range of organizations—including church groups, county commissions, homeowners associations, nonprofit associations, professional societies, school boards, and trade unions.
+Robert's Rules of Order, often simply referred to as Robert's Rules, is a manual of parliamentary procedure with the objective of assisting an assembly to accomplish the work for which it was designed.
+It governs the meetings of a diverse range of organizations—including governments, church groups, county commissions, homeowners associations, nonprofit associations, professional societies, school boards, and trade unions.

 Robert’s Rules Basics